 As you go through these busy times, you also need to prioritize your organizational skills.
 You’re going to need some serious time management skills, too.

 Buy yourselves some pocket calendars and folders, for example.
 Invest in some high-quality file cabinets to organize your course materials.
 You can even redesign a room in your home to appeal to your productive mind.

 No matter what, though, don’t get behind in your coursework.
 In order for your investment in a furthered education to be worthwhile, you have to succeed as quickly as possible.
 Don’t put yourself behind by missing deadlines and assignments.

 Consider Online Courses

 If you need a flexible schedule, consider taking online educational courses.
-The good thing about these programs are their ability for customization.
+The good thing about these programs is their ability for customization.

 Online courses, though, definitely require your ability to self-manage.
-You won’t be meeting in a classroom on a regular basis, no one is going to keep you accountable to your education but yourself.
+You won’t be meeting in a classroom on a regular basis, no one is going to keep you accountable for your education but yourself.

 Don’t Forget About Your Mental and Physical Health

 In order for you to continue investing in your family’s future, you have to be okay with a little bit of self-care.
 You need to maintain a healthy mental and physical lifestyle too.

 Of course, your mental stimulation won’t need much help since you’ll be getting an education.
 Instead, you might have to find ways to intentionally relax.
 Single moms go through a lot of stress, and it’s important to balance that out.